Table of Contents

 Now that you have your business goals defined, you will be one step closer to start performing powerful KPI monitoring.
 But before you dive into picking your KPIs you also need to think about your audience and what will be more efficient for them.
 For this purpose, you can ask yourself questions like What data is important for these people?
 How frequently do they need to check it?
 Are these KPIs providing context?

 3. Follow BI KPI tracking best practices

 Once you have defined clear business goals and your audience it's time to pick which specific KPIs you want to track in order to monitor and achieve those goals.
-For this purpose, there are two KPI best practices from the business intelligence industry that you can follow to define the best performance indicators for your business.
+For this purpose, there are two KPI best practices from the business intelligence industry that you can follow to define the best indicators for your business.

-- SMARTER: This is a KPI tracking practice that stands for Specific, Measurable, Attainable, Relevant, Time-bound, Evaluate, Reevaluate.
+- SMARTER: This is a practice that stands for Specific, Measurable, Attainable, Relevant, Time-bound, Evaluate, and Reevaluate.
 It basically works like a checklist that your KPIs need to follow in order to be considered relevant for tracking.
 As you can see they need to be specific to a business goal, relevant and attainable to your business, and be in continuous evaluation.

 4. Use a mix of real-time and historical data

 With the right KPIs in hand, it is time to start analyzing.
 To extract the actionable insights you need from your KPI monitoring you need to take into consideration historical data as well as real-time data.
 On one hand, historical insights will let you spot trends and compare performance to see if you are improving, and on the other hand, real-time insights will give you a glance at your current situation and allow you to spot any difficulties before they become bigger issues.